 Morgan Stanley Stockbroker Suspended For Unauthorized Trading

-Armando Fernandez, of Miami Beach, Florida, a stockbroker with Morgan Stanley & Co.
-Incorporated, was fined $7,500.00 and suspended from associating with any Financial Industry Regulatory Authority (FINRA) member firm in any capacity after consenting to findings that he engaged in unauthorized trading and mismarked order tickets.
-Letter of Acceptance, Waiver and Consent, No. 2013038283001 (May 20, 2016).
+Joel David Davidman, of Beverly Hills, California, a stockbroker formerly registered with Morgan Stanley, has been fined $5,000.00 and suspended from associating with any Financial Industry Regulatory Authority (FINRA) member in any capacity based upon consenting to findings that he effected trades in twenty-seven customer accounts despite lacking authorization from the customers and the firm.
+Letter of Acceptance, Waiver and Consent, No. 2015045714801 (July 10, 2017).

 Guiliano Law Group

 Our practice is limited to the representation of investors.
 We accept representation on a contingent fee basis, meaning there is no cost to you unless we make a recovery for you.
 There is never any charge for a consultation or an evaluation of your claim.
 For more information, contact us at (877) SEC-ATTY.

 For more information concerning common claims against stockbrokers and investment professionals, please visit us at stockbrokerfraud.com